Linjiamin33/A-new-enhanced-machine-learning-plagioclase-liquid-hygrometer/README.md

 <p>This code focuses on augmenting the data using the Markov chain Monte Carlo method. </p>

 Steps to Use:
-#### Prepare the Dataset:
-<p>Ensure that your dataset includes columns for geochemical data of plagioclase and silicate melts in equilibrium with it,
- errors in EMPA of geochemical data, temperature and pressure.</p>

-#### Edit File Path:
+#### Prepare the Dataset and Input File Path:
-Update the file path in the code to point to your dataset. dataFile = '/path/to/your/dataset.xlsx'
+<p> You need not make any alterations to the code.
+Simply enter the data which is prepared for calculation into the corresponding cells of the attached Excel file ‘MCMC_Input_Lin2025’ (remember to enter zeros for any missing data).
+The code will automatically perform the calculations and output the results.</p>

 #### Customize Models:
 You can adjust the Data Expansion Multipliers, Number of Markov chains on your preferences to find higher quality extended datasets.